 How Your Overhead Doors Impact Curb Appeal

-When planning the look of your new garage, overhead doors seem like a simple choice; however, you may not realize how your overhead doors impact curb appeal.
+When planning the look of your new garage with a custom garage builder, overhead doors seem like a simple choice; however, you may not realize how your overhead doors impact curb appeal.
 Whether you opt for a traditional look–with or without windows– or country-style, you can make your custom garage unique to your personal style.

 Traditional vs. Carriage

 At Conestoga Buildings, these are the two standard styles of overhead doors offered.
 What’s the difference between them?
 Here are the details about each door: